Kiki-Tifase/saopaulo/readme.md

-positon absoltue ad psoiton relatife group classes selector emphaiss, block, span, strong span is just as bog as the word meanwilh ep teag expand sit and tries to make it as bgi as possible
+positon absoltue ad psoiton relatife group classes selector emphaiss, block, span, strong span is just as big as the word meanwhile p tag expands it and tries to make it as big as possible differene between jsutfiy cotnent and justoify tiems how to use a folder